The Cowboy Way: Drawings by Robert ’Shoofly’ Shufelt

-On long-term display at the New Mexico Farm & Ranch Heritage Museum
+On long term display at the New Mexico Farm and Ranch Heritage Museum

 The first artwork ever to be displayed at the New Mexico Farm & Ranch Heritage Museum belonged to Robert “Shoofly” Shufelt.
 Fifteen years after he graciously loaned some of his lithographs for a temporary exhibit, Shufelt and his wife, Julie, donated his collection to the museum for a long-term exhibition.